Commodity Trading: 10 Golden Rules You Should Follow

 6. Avoid Guidance from Multiple Advisors

-Having a single advisor guiding through the trade process is always helpful than following the suggestions of multiple advisors.
-Too much information or guidance from multiple sources creates confusion.
+Having a single advisor guiding the trade process is always more helpful than following multiple advisors’ suggestions.
+Too much information or guidance from various sources creates confusion.

 Do not borrow funds to sustain yourself in the trade.
-Trade only with your own funds and exit when you feel the trade is not going as expected.
+Trade only with your funds and exit when you feel the work is not going as expected.

 8. Avoid Being Over Expressive